-- (a) If a CFAP payment resulted from erroneous information provided by a participant, or any person acting on their behalf, the payment will be recalculated and the participant must refund any excess payment with interest calculated from the date of the disbursement of the payment.
-Any required refunds must be resolved in accordance with part 3 of this title. - (b) The regulations in parts 11 and 780 of this title apply to determinations made under this part. - (c) Any payment under this part will be made without regard to questions of title under State law and without regard to any claim or lien against the commodity or proceeds from the sale of the commodity.
-The regulations governing offsets in part 3 of this title do not apply to payments made under this part. - (d) The \$900,000 average AGI limitation provisions in part 1400 of this title relating to limits on payments for persons or legal entities, excluding joint ventures and general partnerships, apply to each applicant for CFAP unless at least 75 percent of the person or legal entity's average AGI is derived from farming, ranching, or forestry-related activities.
+(a) If a CFAP payment resulted from erroneous information provided by a participant, or any person acting on their behalf, the payment will be recalculated and the participant must refund any excess payment with interest calculated from the date of the disbursement of the payment.
+Any required refunds must be resolved in accordance with part 3 of this title.

+(b) The regulations in part 11 of this chapter and part 780 of this title apply to determinations made under this part.

+(c) Any payment under this part will be made without regard to questions of title under State law and without regard to any claim or lien against the commodity or proceeds from the sale of the commodity.
+The regulations governing offsets in part 3 of this title do not apply to payments made under this part.

+(d) The \$900,000 average AGI limitation provisions in part 1400 of this title relating to limits on payments for persons or legal entities, excluding joint ventures and general partnerships, apply to each applicant for CFAP unless at least 75 percent of the person or legal entity's average AGI is derived from farming, ranching, or forestry-related activities.
 The average AGI will be calculated for a person or such legal entity based on the 2016, 2017, and 2018 tax years.
-If the person or such legal entity's average AGI is below \$900,000 or at least 75 percent of the person or legal entity's average AGI is derived from farming, ranching, or forestry-related activities, the person or legal entity, is eligible to receive payments under this part. - (e)(1) The total amount of CFAP payments that a program applicant who is an individual may receive directly or through the attribution of payments as provided in paragraph (e)(3) of this section is \$250,000.
+If the person or legal entity's average AGI is below \$900,000 or at least 75 percent of the person or legal entity's average AGI is below \$900,000 or at least 75 percent of the person or legal entity's average AGI is below \$900,000 or at least 75 percent of the person or legal entity's average AGI is derived from farming, ranching, or forestry-related activities, the person or legal entity, is eligible to receive payments under this part.

+(e)(1) The total amount of CFAP payments that a program applicant who is an individual may receive directly or through the attribution of payments as provided in paragraph (e)(4) of this section is \$250,000.
 The total amount of payments that a program applicant who is a legal entity created under State law may receive is \$250,000, except as provided in paragraph (e)(2) of this section.
 Payments made to a program applicant who is a joint venture or a general partnership are limited to the aggregated amount of payments that individual or legal entity members of the joint venture or general partnership may otherwise receive.